KnotMasterAz/OskarSharp/README.md

 A simple, statically typed programming language focused on code generation powered by the dotnet framework

 # CURRENTLY BROKEN, REWRITE UNDERWAY!
+(Currently only the tokeniser works and has edge causes which lead to crashes rn)

 ## Components
 ### Languages